sakav1111/sakav1111.github.io/_posts/2019-11-28-Java Interview Questions-1.md

 ```

-The program correctly identifies the first two “words” as the arguments.
+The program correctly identifies the first two “words" as the arguments.
 Spaces
 are used to separate the arguments.
 If you want spaces inside an argument, you
 need to use quotes as in this example:
 ```powershell